tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 tags: [dplyr]
 editor_options:
   chunk_output_type: console
-rmd_hash: 05504f7ab41dd907
+rmd_hash: 57ea80ae35db61ce

 ---

-Today we are going to look at one of the major new features in [dplyr 1.1.0](https://dplyr.tidyverse.org/news/index.html#dplyr-110), per-operation grouping with `.by`/`by`.
-This is an exciting alternative to [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) that only applies grouping within a single dplyr verb.
+Today we are going to look at one of the major new features in [dplyr 1.1.0](https://dplyr.tidyverse.org/news/index.html#dplyr-110), per-operation grouping with [`.by`/`by`](https://dplyr.tidyverse.org/reference/dplyr_by.html).
+Per-operation grouping is an experimental alternative to [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) which is only active within a single dplyr verb.

 You can install it from CRAN with: